sabineschaller/ilp-spsp-pull-payment-server/README.md

 #### Response

-- `pointer` - Payment pointer to be pulled from, including the token.
+- `pointer` - Pull pointer.

-### Query a pull payment token
+### Query a pull pointer

 ```http
 GET /:token
 ```
 Needs the header `Accept:"application/spsp4+json"`.

-SPSP endpoint storing the information to set up a STREAM connection for pulling for this particular `:token`.
-The payment pointer returned by [Create a pull payment token](#create-a-pull-payment-token) resolves to this endpoint.
+SPSP endpoint storing the information to set up a STREAM connection for pulling from the unique pull pointer with id `:token`.
+The pull pointer returned by [Create a pull pointer](#create-a-pull-pointer) resolves to this endpoint.

 ### Webhooks

-When you [Create a pull payment token](#create-a-pull-payment-token) and specify a webhook, it will call the specified webhook when the payment has been pulled.
+When you [Create a pull pointer](#create-a-pull-pointer) and specify a webhook, it will call the specified webhook when the payment has been pulled.
 The request is a `POST` with

 ```http